Fabrication-Lab/Example-Electronics-Projects/Fritzingparts/README.md

 <img src="https://github.com/Fabrication-Lab/Example-Electronics-Projects/blob/Added-fritzing-components/Fritzingparts/Images/Images4.PNG" style="width:300px;height:auto">

 ## 4. Import the wanted Part or Bin
-In the file window click on the wanted file or bin that you need
+In the file window click on the wanted file or bin that you need.
-<font size="1"> Note: that you cannot select multiple items at once, you will </font>
+<font size="0.5"> Note: that you cannot select multiple items at once, you will </font>

 <img src="https://github.com/Fabrication-Lab/Example-Electronics-Projects/blob/Added-fritzing-components/Fritzingparts/Images/Images4.PNG" style="width:300px;height:auto">